near/discovery-docs/docs/social/tech.md

 ```

 The `Widget` component takes the `src` and `props` parameters.
-- `src` is the widget's name.
-It should be full path to the widget, e.g. `mob.near/widget/ProfileImage`.
+- `src` is the component's name.
+It should be full path to the component, e.g. `mob.near/widget/ProfileImage`.
-- `props` is the object with the props that will be passed to the widget.
+- `props` is the object with the props that will be passed to the component.

-In our case we use `mob.near/widget/ProfileImage` widget to render the profile image, and we pass the `profile` object, so that widget doesn't need to fetch it again.
+In our case we use `mob.near/widget/ProfileImage` component to render the profile image, and we pass the `profile` object, so that component doesn't need to fetch it again.

 The full source is available in [mob.near/widget/ProfileDocsExample](https://near.social/#/mob.near/widget/WidgetSource?src=mob.near/widget/ProfileDocsExample)

-### Widget's state
+### Component's state

-Similar to React components, widgets have the state.
+Similar to React components, components have the state.
-But instead of multiple state object that can be created using `useState` hooks, the widget has a single state object called `state`.
+But instead of multiple state object that can be created using `useState` hooks, the component has a single state object called `state`.

 By default, the `state` equals to `undefined` and needs to be initialized either with `State.init` or `State.update` functions.